APGI Information Day, co-organized with EVONIK

 Elias Fattal, is a full professor in Pharmaceutical Technology at the University of Paris-Sud in Châtenay-Malabry in France and has been President of APGI from 2003 to 2010.
 He received his Pharmacy Degree and Ph.D. in Pharmaceutical Sciences from the University of Paris-Sud and followed a three year residency in hospital pharmacy at the University of Lille.
 After visiting the Department of Pharmaceutical Chemistry at the University of California, San Francisco for a post-doctoral position, he joined in 1992, the University of Paris-Sud as associate Professor and was appointed full Professor in 2000.
 He is heading the Institut Galien Paris-Sud a research unit associated to the CNRS.
 Dr Fattal research focuses on the design of nanotechnologies for targeted or local delivery of drugs and nucleic acids.
 He has authored more than 235 peer-reviewed articles and 28 book chapters and has issued 13 international patents (most of them granted in different countries).
 He has received the Pharmaceutical Sciences World Congress Research Achievement (2007), the controlled Release Society fellow Award (2016) and was awarded in 2016 by the French Academy of Sciences.
 He serves in the editorial board of 8 scientific journals.

-We are looking forward to your active participation in this event.
+We are looking forward to meet you at the meeting in Bologna

 Catherine Tuleu appointed full professor